Literature holds an Aladdin’s cave of treasures that students can plunge their pens into.

 This blog is not about divorce.
 It’s about two methods authors use to influence our children’s minds and hearts.

 Choosing a literature program for your teens isn’t the easiest thing in the world, and neither are actually having the class and getting teens to read the books.
 Making these tasks even harder, I’ve found, is that homeschool moms and co-op teachers often have some ideas about literature that sabotage all of their good efforts.

 Read on to see if you have avoided believing these three myths about homeschool literature.
-And before I forget, check out the link at the end of this article for your FREE download of the first two chapters of our exciting new literature textbook available summer 2015!
+And before I forget, check out the link at the end of this article for your FREE downloads from our literature courses When Worlds Collide or Characters in Crisis!

 Literature might seem like one of those courses in which pulling teeth is involved.